bcbio/bcbio-nextgen/docs/contents/cwl.rst

 bcbio supports these CWL-compatible tools:

 - `cwltool <https://github.com/common-workflow-language/cwltool>`_ -- a single
-  core analysis engine, primarily used for testing
+  core analysis engine, primarily used for testing.

 - `Arvados <https://arvados.org/>`_ -- fully parallel distributed analyses.
 We
   include an example below of running on the `public Curoverse